Ochieng-001/Ochieng-001/README.md

 👯 I’m looking to collaborate on Web3, AI-integrated Blockchain Projects, and Open Source

-💬 Ask me about Blockchain, AI, Networking, and Linux
+💬 Ask me about Blockchain, Networking, and Linux

 📫 How to reach me ochiengpaul654@gmail.com